Hyperbaric Oxygen Therapy (HBO)

 What is Hyperbaric Oxygen Therapy?

-How Do I Know if HBOT is Right for Me?
+How Do I Know if HBO is Right for Me?

 Ask your doctor to evaluate your wound and consider any coexisting medical conditions affecting your ability to heal.
 You can also call a Wound Care Center® directly to request an appointment.